chensoul/spring-boot-microservices-course/README.md

 * **catalog-service**:
   This services provides REST API for managing catalog of products(books).

-  **TechStack:** Spring Boot, Spring Data JPA, PostgreSQL
+  **TechStack:** Spring Boot, Spring Data JPA, Postgres

 * **order-service**:
   This service provides the REST API for managing orders and publishes order events to the message broker.

-  **TechStack:** Spring Boot, Spring Security OAuth2, Keycloak, Spring Data JPA, PostgreSQL, RabbitMQ
+  **TechStack:** Spring Boot, Spring Security OAuth2, Keycloak, Spring Data JPA, Postgres, RabbitMQ

 * **notification-service**:
   This service listens to the order events and sends notifications to the users.